-I first noticed the mild pain when douching one evening before a winter sex party.
-Later, during sex, the pain returned, enough to give me pause–a couple weeks go by and it doesn’t go away.
+I first noticed the mild pain when preparing to bottom one evening before a winter play party.
+Later, while hooking up, the pain returned, enough to give me pause.
+A couple weeks go by and it doesn’t go away.
 I considered the possibilities for my discomfort.
-1) An anal fissure from fucking or not douching with enough lube.
+1) A butt fissure from play or not using enough lube.
 2) Hemorrhoids, which I’ve had in the past and can cause pain.
-3) STDs, which technically includes 4) My biggest fear: anal warts.
+3) STDs, which technically includes 4) My biggest fear: warts on my behind.

 Having been diagnosed with HPV once before, I hoped it was as easy as 1, 2, 3.
 The removal process wasn’t a procedure I was eager to repeat.
-I’d had the HPV vaccine, yes, but since PreP’s introduction I’ve used condoms less frequently.
-Aside from that, HPV can spread from the simple act of foreplay.
-Was it too much to hope that I was one of the lucky few who–like herpes sufferers–could go for years without any flare-ups or symptoms?
+I’d had the HPV vaccine, yes, but since PreP’s introduction I’ve used protection less frequently.
+Aside from that, HPV can spread from the simple act of touching.
+Was it too much to hope that I was one of the lucky few who – like herpes sufferers – could go for years without any flare-ups or symptoms?

 The Uncaring Caregiver

 One month later, I was ushered by my gastroenterologist into the office of “Dr. K,” a proctologist with a thriving practice at a major Manhattan hospital.
-I explained that I ruled out the most common STDs and the pain was still present during sex and douching.
+I explained that I ruled out the most common STIs and the pain was still present when hooking up and preparing to bottom.
 Dr. K then laid me on my side for examination.
-The gloves, the lubed finger, the uncomfortable probing of my butthole.
-Despite all these things, I was a good patient, even after he put in a little clear plastic stretcher–you know, to get a better look.
-After what feels like 20 seconds–or an eternity–he declared his diagnosis.
+The gloves, the lubed finger, the uncomfortable probing.
+Despite all these things, I was a good patient, even after he put in a little clear plastic stretcher – you know, to get a better look.
+After what feels like 20 seconds – or an eternity – he declared his diagnosis.

 “Yes, I see warts.
 You have lots of them, and scarring, and hemorrhoids.
 But mainly warts.”